nice-game-hints/lsl-wetdreams-one/120-lemma/030-guitar/010-stop-gambling.md

 From the hatch.
 Open it first ^[ Use a quarter dollar.
 You find it on the table at Lefty's toilet. ].

 # The hatch is open
-Now, put the rat in.
+Now, put the rat into the open repair hatch.